 Mindless scrolling is literally dead time so make sure you keep a cap on how often you do it.
 I have a bad habit of coming home from the gym, flopping on the couch and scrolling for ten minutes before I have a shower.
 Sometimes this turns into half an hour and it’s such a waste of time it kills me.
 I’ve started turning my phone on airplane mode when I get home to remind myself to get in the damn shower and not waste my precious time scrolling.
 It works like a charm and I can use that half an hour later in the day to do something I really want to do.

 The internet is like quicksand and you can go from reading a sensible opinion piece in The New York times to trolling the forums in Reddit trying to prove to conspiracy theorists that Obama did NOT orchestrate the Sandy Hook shooting in order to get guns banned in the US.
 I don’t argue on Facebook anymore.
 If someone directly asks me to clarify something, I’ll do that but you’ll rarely find me on someone else’s page having an argument.
 It’s just not worth it.
-Even for things I really care about like marriage equality, I’m not going to waste my time trying to convince John from Queensland to say yes.
-It’s important to encourage people in general to say yes but old mate from Townsville is not going to be convinced to vote yes by a stranger on the internet.
+Even for things I really care about like marriage equality, I’m not going to waste my time trying to convince John from Queensland to say he regrets voting no to marriage equality.
+It’s important to encourage people, in general, to say yes but old mate from Townsville is not going to be convinced to vote yes by a stranger on the internet.

 I also tap out of arguments now.
 I used to really need the last word but once you’ve been arguing in circles there’s no where left to go but out the door.